The Pilot Index Fund

 Note: This excerpt is the third article of the series “Explaining the Pilot Protocol”.
 Read the previous article “A Nosedive into Pilot Protocol”.

-In the last article, we revealed that the protocol’s earnings get sent to an Index Fund, which maintains the value of the native token.
+In the last article, we revealed that protocol revenue is sent to an Index Fund where it acts as a backstop to the price of the $PILOT token.

 What is the index fund, and how does it work?

 When liquidity providers exit their Unipilot position or when a position is rebased, a fee is collected and sent to the Index Fund, which over time will grow as it is filled with the array of tokens for which Pilots provide liquidity.
 The only way to access the value accrued to the Index Fund is to burn an equivalent portion of the $PILOT token supply.
 Therefore, the Index Fund provides a backstop to the price of the $PILOT token, as the value of the Pilot protocol cannot fall lower than the value of the Index Fund.